Bunkai9448/digipet_PSP/RE_Guide.md

 ## The Font

 - You eventually have most files analysed, leaving GMO files (PSP 3d model format) and code aside.
-The font must be in the remaining.
+The font must be in the remaining ID00029 file.
 Time to open it with your text editor and find out.

 - PSP usually puts fonts in 4BPP format, you'll want to try that before scrolling.
 Once you have found the characters, if they are uncompressed (like in the digivice game) the only thing to do is discovering the actual size of the tiles.